MercersKitchen/Music-Player-github.io/Music App/ReadMe.txt

 - My lessons limit this to any computer (Mac, Windows) and Android

 WARNING: using devices mean enabling developer-mode to side-load programs

+What if you could walk up to an AI and create a music player
+- an experience giving you conceptual understanding to explore and build any app

+What if this experience showed you different parts of a computer
+- different cyber security issues
+- different ways of coding in a generic language
+- algorithms
+- maths

+Teaching & learning works with everyone else who say "no" as an emotional strategy

 ---